 The emonTx runs internally at 3.3V.
 On emonTx PCB version 2.0 and 2.1 the DS18B20 also runs at 3.3V.

 On emonTx V2.2 the temperature sensors are connected to the PWR rail which is 5V when the emonTx is powered via the 5V mini-USB connector.
 Note: ignore the solder jumper.
 If you look carefully, it is already connected to PWR.
-Running the sensors at 5V gives increased reliability and allows for more sensors and longer cable runs to be used.
+Running the sensors at 5V gives increased reliability and enables for more sensors and longer cable runs to be used.

 GitHub emonTx temperature example also includes a sketch to extract the serial number from the DS18B20.
 (N.B.
 You must change "#define ONE_WIRE_BUS 4" to "#define ONE_WIRE_BUS 5" for the emonTx V3.4)

 Each sensor has a unique serial number assigned by the manufacturer, and your sketch (unless it is the "low-power" sketch that expects a single sensor) must be programmed with these serial numbers so it can identify and interrogate each sensor.
 Download the examples from GitHub emonTx temperature example.
 There you will find the temperature search test sketch.
 You need run this only once to extract and list the serial number from each DS18B20.
 Then you manually copy the serial numbers into your monitoring sketch.